Ditectrev/DP-203/README.md

 - [ ] schedule
 - [x] event

-### HOTSPOT You are building an Azure Analytics query that will receive input data from Azure IoT Hub and write the results to Azure Blob storage.
+### You are building an Azure Analytics query that will receive input data from Azure IoT Hub and write the results to Azure Blob storage.
 You need to calculate the difference in readings per sensor per hour.
 How should you complete the query?

 ![Question 141](images/question141.jpg)